-How to Choose Language – Dragon Speech Recognition
+How to Choose Language with Dragon Speech Recognition

-Today is English Language Day, hence I was reminded of a funny story that I want to share with you.
+Allow me to share a funny story with you.
 A happening that perfectly demonstrates the nuances of the English language.

 It was a normal day for me, I was training a client who works for the council.
 This particular client uses Dragon with a digital voice recorder to provide a quicker and more efficient way to produce her reports on the move.

 We refer to this process as back-end speech recognition.
 In a nutshell, it allows Dragon to act as a personal secretary and type up recorded notes for you, ready to review.

 I’m used to seeing great levels of success with this workflow, especially considering Dragon’s 99% accuracy.
 However, on this occasion, the user found that Dragon was struggling to achieve much more than 50% accuracy.